bipinKrishnan/ml-recipe-book/_ner_chapter.md

             metric.add_batch(predictions=preds, references=labels)
 ```

-Now let's use these functions and train our model for 3 epochs and save the model after each epoch.
+Now let's use these functions to train our model for 3 epochs and save the model after each epoch.

 ```python
 epochs = 3